Search engine optimization that used content marketing used to be simple.

 This is a great time to perform a content audit in general.
 You can get a list of pages from your sitemap, using a tool like Screaming Frog SEO Spider, or elsewhere.

-Copy this list of your website’s pages into a spreadsheet, and if they don’t rank for any keywords, that content may need to be rolled into another page (to make a more authoritative piece of content).
+Copy this list of your website’s pages into a spreadsheet, and if they don’t rank for any keywords, that content may need more depth, to be rewritten completely, or merged with another page (to make a more authoritative piece of content).
 If it’s super low value, simply deleting it might be the best solution.

-Whether you need a content map and keyword plan for an existing site or a new one, the outcome is the same; a simple spreadsheet outlining each page on your website and all of the associated keywords it should cover.
+Whether you need a content map and keyword plan for an existing site or a new one, the outcome is the same.
+You will receive a simple spreadsheet outlining each page on your website and all of the associated keywords it should cover.

 Many tools and data sources are used in this process.
 This has given us an edge on our own websites, as our proven keyword research process uncovers low competition, long tail keywords that most competitors aren’t aware of.